 The work inside is more detailed, and is one of the longest stages, involving everything from plastering and wiring to installing the kitchen cabinets and tiling.
 It usually takes at least 3 months, which will obviously be longer for a two-storey house.

 The finishing touches come together quickly – site cleaning and inspection among them – then the final stage, handover, takes place.
 At every point up to this you’ll be kept up to date on progress, so you’ll always know our best estimate for completion – and when you can move in.

 These home building times can vary

-Although these timescales can vary according to individual needs and other things such as weather conditions, this should give you a clearer idea of how long it takes to build a home, from start to finish.
-Feel free to look at our home designs or perhaps you are interested in a custom built home.
+Although these timescales can vary according to individual needs and other things such as weather conditions, this should give you a clearer idea of how long to build a house from start to finish.

 If you would like to know rough time frames for your project, please don’t hesitate to get in touch!